AlaaCherbib/JoyMobilitySDK_Android/README.md

 #### Add your company/brand logo

-A logo will be shown in the login, home and user consent activities (if consent activity enabled in builder_config), add your logo to your app assets folder. the file must be have the following path: `assets/logo.png`. if you choose not to add a logo file, no logo will be shown.
+A logo will be shown in the login, home and user consent activities (if consent activity enabled in builder_config), add your logo to your app assets folder. the file must have the following path: `assets/logo.png`. if you choose not to add a logo file, no logo will be shown.

 ### Start the SDK
 in the App file add the following lines: